syncfusion-content/extension-docs/Extension/ASPNETCore-EssentialJS2-Extension/Syncfusion-Project-Templates.md

 4. Click **Create**, the Syncfusion ASP.NET Core (Essential JS 2) Application has been created.

 5. Required Syncfusion NuGet/NPM packages, Scripts, and CSS have been added to the Project.

-   #### Blazor (server-side, ASP.NET Core hosted, client-side):

-      **NuGet:** Syncfusion.EJ2.AspNet.Core.RazorComponents NuGet package will be installed for all the Blazor projects.

-      **Scripts/Styles:** Scripts and CSS entries will be added in _Host.cshtml or index.html based on the Blazor project types.

    #### Web Application (Model-View-Controller):